Packing Tips and Travel Essentials

 Translation cards are something you may not think of, but they can be a real lifesaver (literally!) if you plan on eating local cuisine on your trip and you don’t speak the language.
 If you have food allergies or sensitivities, definitely look into these.
 They’re typically credit-card-sized, so they easily fit in a wallet, and they range anywhere from free to around ten dollars.
 Just show them to any waiter, barista, hotel staff, or any other service person who may be handling or making food for you.
 They’re also on hand should you need to show them to a doctor.

-Nobody plans to get sick on vacation, but if you get a scratchy throat or a blister that won’t quit, it’s easiest to have what you need with you instead of hunting around in the onboard shop (and paying more!) for simple items you can bring from home.
-You don’t need to bring a year’s worth of medications, but a small supply of ibuprofen, cough drops, allergy pills, bandages, and the like will go a long way.
-You may also want to consult your doctor about getting a little extra of any prescription medications that you take, just in case.
+It’s important to be prepared in case you get a scratchy throat, a sunburn, or a blister that won’t quit.
+Instead of hunting around in the onboard shop for simple items, you can bring a small supply of ibuprofen, cough drops, allergy pills, bandages, aloe vera, tums, pepto bismol, etc. You may also want to consult your doctor about getting a little extra of any prescription medications that you take, just in case.